Vyral/jason-bramblett/_posts/2023-06-01-simplifying-the-homebuying-process-tips-for-a-stress-free-experience.md

 {% include excerpt.html %}

 Are you looking to purchase a home in this market?
-There are a lot of steps to buying a home, and it’s just not something that people do all the time.
+There are a lot of steps to buying a home, and it’s not something that people do all the time.
 Today, we’re sharing some tips that will help better prepare you for the process of buying.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**

-0:00 — Preparing to buy
+0:00 — Introduction

 0:30 — Get in touch with your lender or bank

 2:21 — Understand the other costs

-2:57 — Does your lender have a “lock-and-shop”
+2:57 — Does your lender have a “lock-and-shop”?

 3:50 — Get the house inspected